AngJianming/Swiss-Garden-Hotel-web-app/README.md

 ## follow the guides

 1. Download files into your server ( Local or Remote ) <br>
-2. Import Database "hotel.SQL" <br>
+2. Import Database "hotel.sql" into phpmyadmin <br>
 3. Run the project <br>
 4. Login and Use <br>